Avoiding GenServer bottlenecks

 Example: Geoip lookups

-We needed to determine which country the user is coming from based on their IP address.
+In a web application we needed to determine which country the request was coming from based on the IP address.
 MaxMind has various databases related to IP addresses.
-They are a binary file in a form which supports efficient querying by network prefix.
+They are a binary file format which supports efficient querying by network prefix.

-The database we are using is about 65MB in size.
-That is too much data to read from disk on every request, so our initial design was to put it in a GenServer.
-On application startup, we start the GenServer, telling it where the file is, and it loads the file into its state.
+The database file we were using is about 65MB in size.
+Rather than read the data from disk on every request, our initial design was to put it in a GenServer.
+When the application starts, the GenServer loads the data file into its state.
 After that, the processes handling HTTP requests send it a "call" request with the IP address.
 It loads the data from state, looks up the country and returns it to the caller.

 That worked fine for a while, but at a certain point, we started getting timeouts.
-A GenServer can only handle a single request at a time, so it became the bottleneck.
-We were effectively forcing all the requests in the system to line up and go through system through the process one by one.
+A GenServer only handles a single request at a time, so it had become the bottleneck.
+We were effectively forcing all the requests in the system to line up and go through the GenServer process one by one.

-To avoid that, we switched to a process pool, using the Episcina library.
-We ran multiple instances of the GenServer.
-The process handling a request would check out a server from the pool, call the server to get the data, then put it back in the pool.
+To avoid that, we switched to a process pool.
+Using the Episcina library, we ran multiple instances of the GenServer.
+The process handling a request would check out a server from the pool, call the server to get the data, then put the process back in the pool.

-The bigger issue was how many processes we should have in the pool and how to scale.
+The bigger issue was how many processes we should have in the pool and how to manage them.
 Our peak load was driven by traffic spikes, particularly DDOS attacks.
 We would get sustained traffic of 5-10K requests per second, with spikes above that.